cyriaquebrousse/ada-project/README.md

 # Applied Data Analysis Project

-Calculate time-to-destination using the Swiss pubic transport network, from any starting point stop to the whole rest of the country; and display the result in a meaningful way (isochone maps).
+Calculate time-to-destination using the Swiss pubic transport network, from any starting point stop to the whole rest of the country; and display the result in a meaningful way (isochrone maps).

+## Project presentation
+The slides that were used on the board are found [here](Presentation 31.01.pdf).

+## Code organization
+All the Python code is found in [map/](./map/).
+The javascript code is in the `static` sub-directory.

 ## Data Description
 The feeds are based on the official Swiss schedule that is being published in the HAFAS format.